Salt Creek, CO Demographics

 A map of Salt Creek's Population by Race

-Of the 482 places in Colorado, Salt Creek is the 287th most populous.
+Salt Creek is ranked the 239th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Salt Creek was ranked the 287th most populous place in the 2020 Census.

 Salt Creek's White Population